-- R&D cooperation (joint projects, PPP with research institutes); - Support infrastructure (transfer offices, training of support staff); - Knowledge Transfer (contract research, licences, research and IPR issues in public/academic/non-profit institutes) - Support to sectoral innovation in manufacturing - Support to innovation in services - Support to innovative start-ups incl. gazelles - Support to risk capital
+- R&D cooperation (joint projects, PPP with research institutes); - Support infrastructure (transfer offices, training of support staff); - Knowledge Transfer (contract research, licences, research and IPR issues in public/academic/non-profit institutes) - Support to sectorial innovation in manufacturing - Support to innovation in services - Support to innovative start-ups incl. gazelles - Support to risk capital collaboration of graduate programmes of university centers of excellence with emerging graduate programmes in less developed regions, support for nuclei of excellence (PRONEX), support to Emerging Nuclei (PRONEM), the first projects programme (PPP), researcher in company (RHAE) and Universal Calls.
+These programmes result from partnerships of CNPq with States, science and technology institutions, companies and researchers.